george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 rshell
 ------

 [`rshell`](https://github.com/dhylands/rshell) is developed by Dave Hylands.
 Unlike `ampy` and `pyboard.py` it provides a shell like environment that includes access to the MicroPython REPL.
-This avoids having to continuously switch between a tool like `screen` to interact with REPL and another tool to upload files to the board.
+This avoids having to continuously switch between a tool like `screen` to interact with the REPL and another tool to upload files to the board.

 You can install it like so: